Master's Thesis (KTA)

 Admission requirements for the module are the passed modules PH1062 and PH1072 and the certificate of mentor counseling.

 Learning and Teaching Methods

-The students carry out a scientific project independently, i.e. they carry out scientific experiments or theoretical calculations, evaluate the results independently, carry out literature research and summarise this in a written paper at the end.
-They receive the necessary guidance through regular discussions with the supervisor and members of the working group.
+Students study a scientific topic independently, i.e. they carry out scientific experiments or theoretical calculations, evaluate the results independently, carry out literature research and summarise this in a written paper at the end.
+They receive the necessary support by regular discussions with the supervisor and other members of the working group.

 Scientific measurement setups, use of own recordings, topic- and discipline-specific media, computers

 Current scientific publications on the specific topic, depending on the research area

 The module Master's Thesis includes the practical and/or theoretical study of a scientific topic with a resulting scientific elaboration.
 The scientific elaboration includes

 - a theoretical part based on a literature search,